purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-factory.rst

 ~~~~~~

 `ChassisController <abstract-chassis-controller.html>`_ using the V5 motor's integrated control.
 This constructor assumes a skid steer layout.
 Puts the motors into degree units.
+Throws a
+``std::invalid_argument`` exception if the gear ratio is zero.

 .. tabs ::
    .. tab :: Prototype